 Why You Will Love This Recipe

 - Using leftover roast pork to make stroganoff is a great way to repurpose your leftovers and create a completely new meal.
-It saves time and effort in cooking a separate protein, making it an excellent option for busy days or when you want to make the most of your leftovers.
+It saves time and effort making it an excellent option for busy days.

 Mushrooms: I typically use either cremini or white mushrooms but you could also use shitake mushrooms, sliced portobello mushrooms, or a mix of mushrooms.